 - identify and apply appropriate assessment tools to evaluate and document clients' individual needs and context during an interview and/or home study in a multicultural environment; these tools include the utilization of attending and listening skills, development of supportive and empathetic presence, assessment and formulation of goals, the ability to plan and evaluate change, working with people/clients in crisis, and the development of a self-care process

 - identify and apply appropriate human services ethics based on current human services practices

 - explore ethical conflicts within the field of human services.

 Although there is currently no state licensure required for human services generalists, graduates will be eligible to sit the national Human Services Board Certified Practitioner credential developed by the Center for Credentialing and Education upon program completion.
 Graduates are employed in the criminal justice system and corrections centers, mental health clinics, social services, family services, disabilities agencies, rehabilitation centers, substance abuse treatment centers, non-profit organizations, and childcare and educational facilities.
 The Board Certified Human Services Professional credentialing will offer greater employment opportunities for the human services professional.

 Why Choose Central Piedmont

 The human services technology program is accredited by the Council for Standards in Human Service Education.
 You will gain valuable hands-on experience through a required internship.
-You will also have the opportunity to apply to join the Tau Upsilon Alpha National Organization for Human Services Honor Society.
-This society recognizes academic excellence, fosters lifelong learning, leadership, and development, and promotes excellence in service to humanity.
+You will also have the opportunity to participate in the Human Services Technology Club as well as to apply to join the Tau Upsilon Alpha National Organization for Human Services Honor Society.

 Real World Education